calebgregory/rxdb-architecture/README.md

 To run integration tests, you will need to have a credentials file at `<repo-root>/test-credentials.json`.
 This is in the same format described above (in __Getting Started__).
 You can also use a `<repo-root>/test-config.json` file.
 In the absense of either of these, the test suite fallsback to `<repo-root>/{credentials,config}.json`.

-For more info on how and what to test, see [Testing Philosophy](./docs/testing-philosophy.md).
+For more info on how and what to test, see the [testing doc](./docs/testing.md).

 ## Links